 Cash Flow Statement Templates to download

 I have created a Cash Flow Statement template for you, where the subheadings are given and you have to link the model to get the cash numbers!
-You can download the same from here.
-You can go through the case and fill in the yellow boxes.
 I also recommend that you try to create this structure on your own (so that you get a hang of what information is to be recorded).